MrClappy/MinerDashboards/WORKLOG.md

 ## Database Setup

-1. Install InfluxDB on a computer on the same network as your miners, I highly recommend doing this on a Linux computer.
+1. Install InfluxDB on a computer on the same network as your miners and proxy, I highly recommend doing this on a Linux computer.
 2. Install the InfluxDB Client (influxdb-client).
 3. Create a database for the metrics to be logged into.